Code-Lab-Software/notify/README.md

 Post-save
 ------
-To register `post-save` message, create the `notify.PostSaveMessageType` class, provide the `RECEIVERS` list (i.e. a list of names of the groups, that can be configured to receive an e-mail during the `post-save` processing) and the `MODELS` list (only these models will be handled by this message template).
+To register `post-save` message, create the `notify.registry.PostSaveMessageType` class, provide the `RECEIVERS` list (i.e. a list of names of the groups, that can be configured to receive an e-mail during the `post-save` processing) and the `MODELS` list (only these models will be handled by this message template).